Given the tone of the game, it shouldn't seem surprising that a wacky game should need some wacky personalities for players.

 - Master of Disguise: Can mimic anything, ranging from a designer coffee table to an umbrella.
 Oddly enough, he never uses this in-game.

-- Phone Booth: Can disguise himself as one.
+- Mobile Shrubbery: Can disguise himself as one.
 This is in fact how he got unnoticed onto the spaceship of the Awesomenauts.

 - Situational Damage Attack: Black Hole Sun deals a different amount of damage depending on how much damage he absorbed with his shield.